Ohyeon5/cookiecutter-pytorch-pl-tb/README.md

 [![Documentation Status][docs_badge]][documentation]

 Minimal [Cookiecutter] template for the projects using [pytorch], [pytorch-lightning], and [tensorboard].
-This cookiecutter is developed using [pytest-dev
+This cookiecutter is developed by forking [pytest-dev
 /cookiecutter-pytest-plugin] as a boilerplate.

 > This template requires [Cookiecutter 1.4.0 "Shortbread"][Shortbread] or